 - 1. You are required to comply with the University's honesty policy regarding cheating and the use of copyrighted materials. - 2.
 Each class is a business meeting.
-You should be prompt and prepared.
+You should be prompt and prepared. - 3.
+3. In the event that the university asks all in-person classes to transition to a 100% online, we will meet via Zoom.
 Please mute your microphone upon entering the Zoom meeting.
-However, feel free to unmute yourself at any time if you have a question. - 3.
+However, feel free to unmute yourself at any time if you have a question. - 4.
 Students with disabilities who require classroom accommodation should contact me early in the semester, so we can discuss individual needs.
-This also applies to students excused for attending university-sponsored events. - 4.
+This also applies to students excused for attending university-sponsored events. - 5.
 Please check your e-mail for announcements.
-This is your responsibility. - 5.
+This is your responsibility. - 6.
 I will release the exam solutions on the day that they are returned (graded).
 You have one week to appeal the grades that you receive.
 If you do not begin the appeal process by that date, your grade will be final.
 Any appeal must begin with your contacting me by e-mail.
 If you appeal your grade, the exam will be re-graded in its entirety.
 The result may be that your exam grade may go up or it may go down depending upon the circumstances.